 Each player needs a deck of at least 50 cards, a way to track Life Force, Trophies, and various tokens such as dice or counters.

-Decks require 40–60 cards and may contain up to three copies of each card.
+Decks require 50+ cards and may contain up to three copies of each card.
 There are also rarity limits:

-Common/Rare: Unlimited.
+Common/Rare/Legend: Unlimited.

 Mythic: Maximum 6 cards per deck.

-Ultra: Maximum 3 cards per deck.
+Ultra: Maximum 3 cards per deck (1 copy of each card)

 Put your Catalyst into play along with its Energy Counters and Draw 5 cards from your deck.
 Choose a starting player who skips their initial draw phase.